ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 Now that we've finished the Second Activity, let's return to the Main Activity.
 We have two steps to complete.

-> Check: What are they?
-You know this by now.

 We need to start the Second Activity and get the results from the Second Activity.